SDL-KU/SDDGSim/README.md

 Run:
 ======
-After you build SDDGSim, you can use the provided programs in the third convolutional layer of AlexNet to test SDDGSim.
+After you build SDDGSim, you can use the provided programs in the tiled third convolutional layer (M64-C1.txt) of AlexNet to test SDDGSim.
 Debug => Start without debugging (Ctrl + F5) *or* Debug => Start debugging (F5)

+SDDGSim will generate some files during its execution.
+One file you might be interested is DSE_OUTPUT_L[Li,Lw,Lo]_B[Bi,Bw,Bo] which profiles the performance, power and area as the hardware accelerator is running.
+A corresponding dynamic power trace is <bench_name>_stats_power.

 Jooho Wang and Prof. Chester Sungchung Park.\
 If you have any questions, please send an email to joohowang@konkuk.ac.kr\